Lovely-Professional-University-CSE/major-project-ca-1-neural-network-models-53-54-55-56/README.md

 3. LVQ:-The Learning Vector Quantization algorithm (or LVQ for short) is an artificial neural network algorithm that lets you choose how many training instances to hang onto and learns exactly what those instances should look like.

-4. SVM:-Support-vector machine.
-In machine learning, support-vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+4. SVM:-In machine learning, support-vector machines (SVMs, also support-vector networks) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.